 Learning that you or someone you love has cancer can be one of the most difficult things you'll ever go through.
 Seeking out a hospital with caring, compassionate cancer specialists doesn't need to be another challenge.
-The experts at Cleveland Clinic Akron General's McDowell Cancer Institute understand the concerns and needs of patients and their families.
+The experts at Cleveland Clinic Akron General's McDowell Cancer Center understand the concerns and needs of patients and their families.
 The experienced team of oncology and hematology cancer specialists work together with a multi-disciplinary team to take cancer treatment to the next level – they treat the patient, not the disease – with both inpatient and outpatient care.

 Types of cancer treated at Akron General includes, but is not limited to: breast cancer, lung cancer, colorectal cancer, prostate cancer, testicular cancer, thyroid cancer, brain cancer, skin cancer, Hodgkin's Disease, non-Hodgkin's lymphoma, leukemia, kidney cancer, bladder cancer, cervical cancer, ovarian cancer, uterine cancer, multiple myeloma, pancreatic cancer and more.